 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance Alternative Investment Fund Managers Directive EU The Directive came into force on 21 July 2011.
 Implementation by Member States is required by 22 July 2013.
 The Commission has not yet published the detailed implementing measures underling various parts of the Directive (the Level 2 Regulations).
+Germany will abolish private placements with immediate effect, with an exception for ongoing private placements (i.e. those started before 21 July 2013) which will be permitted until 21 July 2014.
+After this date a full marketing notification to BaFin for any type of distribution will be required.
 Most German closed-ended funds (often organized as a limited partnership (e.g. as a Kommanditgesellschaft)) have only recently (from 1 June 2012) been required to submit marketing notifications to BaFin for their distribution in Germany and were not obliged to obtain permissions for their management companies (i.e. their AIFM).
 Under the bill, such funds will have to submit new marketing notifications to BaFin and apply for permissions for their AIFMs for the first time.
 Since notifications/applications in some cases will have to be submitted to BaFin no later than 1 January 2014 (due to applicable periods for assessment by BaFin) and that initially the process for notification and application will be time consuming, clients should start with the necessary actions as soon as possible after the new law comes into force.
 In Luxembourg, a draft bill implementing the Directive was submitted to the Luxembourg parliament on 24 August 2012.
-In addition to implementation of the Directive, the draft bill also covers other related changes that will have an impact on the legislation applicable to Luxembourg investment funds.
-The bill provides for the creation of Luxembourg AIFMs as well as for the possibility of UCITS management companies to be authorized as AIFMs.
+In addition to implementation of the Directive, the draft bill also covers other related changes that will have an impact on the legislation applicable to Luxembourg AIFMs as well as for the possibility of UCITS management companies to be authorized as AIFMs.
+Non-UCITS management companies to be authorized as AIFMs.
 Non-UCITS management companies will be limited to managing non-AIFs and small-AIFs opting to be out of scope of the Directive.
-The bill will also will add a new category of Professional of the Financial Sector (PSF), i.e. depositary of an AIF; introduce a Special Limited Partnership (société en commandite spéciale) which is similar to the English limited partnership and update the current Limited Partnership (société en commandite simple) and partnership limited by shares (société en commandite par actions) regimes.
-It is anticipated that the law will enter into force well before 22 July 2013. (continued on next page) Click here for a copy of the Directive.
+The bill will also will add a new category of Professional of the Financial Sector (PSF), i.e. depositary of an AIF; introduce a Special Limited Partnership (société en commandite spéciale) which is similar to the English limited partnership and update the current Limited Partnership (continued on next page) Click here for a copy of the Directive.
 Click here for a copy of the Level 2 Regulation.
 Click here for ESMA's discussion paper "Key concepts of the Alternative Investment Fund Managers Directive and types of AIFM".
-Click here for the FSA consultation paper.
+Click here for the FCA consultation paper.
 Click here for the Irish Central Bank Consultation.
 Click here for the HM Treasury consultation.
 Click here for the ESMA Remuneration Guidelines.